 - Identify any problems with drainage, soil, and turf selection issues, and finally

 - Identify any limitations relating to turf nutrition, labour, etc.

 Being able to measure this shows how well a surface can cope with wear, and its impact on root growth.
-A cone penetrometer can identify any problem areas so that work can be better targeted.
+A cone penetrometer identifies any issues so you can better target problem areas.
 This in turn leads to a healthier root system and better water movement away from the surface.